toraora/tora.dev/src/content/blog/mystery-hunt-2023-tech.md

 ## Foreword

 Nothing here should be construed as an excuse for why some parts of Mystery Hunt didn't pan out the way teammate wanted them to.
-This should be taken as simply a technical behind-the-scenes look into running Hunt, written for those that might one day find themselves in this position or for the morbidly curious.
+This should be taken as a technical behind-the-scenes look into running Hunt, written for those that might one day find themselves in this position or for the simply curious.

 ## Pre-hunt: Writing and Editing